fjp/ppp/ch5-errors/ch5-review.md

 11. How do you know if a result is plausible?
 What techniques do you have to answer such questions?

+The point is that
+unless we have some idea of what a correct answer will be like — even ever so approximately — we don’t have a clue whether our result is reasonable.
+Always ask yourself this question:
+    1. Is this answer to this particular problem plausible?
+You should also ask the more general (and often far harder) question:
+    2. How would I recognize a plausible result?

+Here, we are not asking, “What’s the exact answer?” or “What’s the correct answer?”
+That’s what we are writing the program to tell us.
+All we want is to know that the answer is not ridiculous.
+Only when we know that we have a plausible answer does it make sense to proceed with further work.
+Estimation is a noble art that combines common sense and some very simple arithmetic applied to a few facts.
+Some people are good at doing estimates in their heads, but we prefer scribbles “on the back of an envelope” because we find we get confused less often that way.
+What we call estimation here is an informal set of techniques that are sometimes (humorously) called guesstimation because they combine a bit of guessing with a bit of calculation.

 12. Compare and contrast having the caller of a function handle a run-time error vs. the called function's handling the run-time error.